 The MSP430F2370 (32-KB flash, 2-KB RAM) is shown in Figure 5-2.
 Minimum MCU requirements depend on application requirements and coding style.
 If only one ISO protocol or a limited command set of a protocol must be supported, MCU flash and RAM requirements can be significantly reduced.
-Note that recursive inventory and anticollision commands require more RAM than single-slotted operations.
-For example, current reference firmware for ISO15693 (with host interface) is approximately 8KB, using 512-B RAM and for all supported protocols (also with same host interface) the reference firmware is approximately 12KB, using minimum 1-KB RAM.
+For example, current reference firmware for ISO14443A/B (with host interface) is approximately 8KB, using 1-KB RAM.
 An MCU that can run a GPIO at 13.56 MHz is required for Direct Mode 0 operations with nonstandard transponders.